AhmadBilalDSA/Adexa/README.md

 ## Usage

+> **⚠️ Authorization Required:** The commands and examples below are intended only for systems you own or have explicit authorization to test.

 > **Only use ADEXA against systems you own or have explicit authorization to test.**

 ### Web / SQL Injection Mode